haqer1/jquery.form-assistant/README.md

 # jquery.FormAssistant

-> jquery.formA-assistant is a simple jQuery plugin simplifying detection of form field modifications on old & new browsers.
+> jquery.formA-assistant is a simple jQuery plugin that currently can be used to simplify detection of form field modifications on old & new browsers.
 Relevant discussion: http://stackoverflow.com/questions/6458840/on-input-change-event

 ## Including jquery.form-assistant